Critical Papers on Elizabeth Robins by Joanne E. Gates

 by Joanne E. Gates

 Elizabeth Robins, 1862-1952: Actress, Novelist, Feminist.
 Link to ordering my biography of Robins at University of Alabama Press.
 Available in paper and e-book.
-Yes, this is the biography of Elizabeth Robins where dramatic scenarios (grounded in real events) introduce the chapters.
+This is the biography of Elizabeth Robins where dramatic scenarios (grounded in real events) introduce the chapters.
 The epilogue takes place at the Alumnae House, Vassar College, where ER resided in 1942.Summary of recent updates and scholarship on Robins:

 Dr. Joanne E. Gates added new documents to her on line resources at the Elizabeth Robins Web.
 The site is primarily a repository for public domain texts authored by Robins.
 Over 150 pages of added material consolidates at the author site publications from periodical literature from the 1890s to the 1920s.
 Additions are keyed to Gates's interlinked chronology.
 Short fiction newly available includes two stories under Robins' early pen name, C. E. Raimond: "Confessions of a Cruel Mistress," 1895 and "La Bellerieuse," 1898.
 Once her sensational novel of 1898 (The Open Question, a previous repository at the Robins Web) identified her, she selected "The British Merlin" to commemorate when asked to contribute a column to The Times feature, "Among My Books."
 In addition to a number of early twentieth century novels published and available at multiple sites on line, Gates has added "Lady Quassia," the short story of 1905, and Robins' non-fiction impressions of immigrants eager to make their way to America from a German rail station, "Embryo Americans" (1901), which further exemplify Robins' reputation once her pseudonym was disclosed.
 Each of these are linked in the Chronology and/or the folder Shorter Works.